JetBrains/teamcity-documentation/topics/integrating-with-helix-swarm.md

 As the TeamCity builds goes through scheduled-started-finished stages, the Commit Status Publisher posts updates in the **Comments** section of a Helix Swarm review.

 <img src="dk-swarm-comments.png" width="706" alt="TeamCity comments in Swarm"/>

+You can uncheck the **Create Swarm Tests** option in the Commit Status Publisher's settings dialog to disable these comments.
+In this case the build feature will only update the **Tests** section of a Swarm review.